-Export certificates for Great Britain (England, Scotland, Wales), Japan, Korea, and Taiwan may be requested by accessing the Export Certificate Request Packet at www.ccof.org/export for the specified market and submitting the completed packet to export@ccof.org.
-Export certificates for Great Britain must be approved by CCOF before the shipment leaves the US or Canada.
+Transaction Certificates for Great Britain (England, Scotland, Wales), Japan, Korea, and Taiwan may be requested by accessing the Export Certificate Request Packet at www.ccof.org/export for the specified market and submitting the completed packet to export@ccof.org.
+Transaction Certificates for Great Britain must be approved by CCOF before the shipment leaves the US or Canada.

-Export certificates for the EU, Switzerland or Northern Ireland are electronic only and processed in TRACES.
+Transaction Certificates for the EU, Switzerland or Northern Ireland are electronic only and processed in TRACES.
 The Certificate of Inspection (COI) must be authorized by CCOF before the shipment leaves the US or Canada, per EU regulation 2021/2306.
-CCOF is not permitted to issue COIs for shipments that have departed the US or Canada.
+CCOF is not permitted to issue COIs for shipments that have already departed from the US or Canada.
 Consignments that depart before obtaining an authorized COI are denied entry or have the organic status removed by the EU or Swiss border control authorities.
 Review our TRACES COI Request Instructions and email export@ccof.org for assistance.